moorebrett0/shoes/readme.md

 Description

-This app allows users to keep track of local shoe stores and the brands they stock, using Postgres SQL for the back-end and Silex/Twig for the front-end.
+This app allows users to input shoe stores and the brands they stock, using Postgres SQL for the database management and Silex/Twig.
 For example:

-A user can keep track of all local shoe stores by entering a store's name and address.
+A user can keep track of all local shoe stores by entering a store's name

 A user can keep track of all brands sold by stores by simply providing a brand name.
 From here, the user should be able to assign brands to a store, so others can know who offers what.